 Originally marketed as tool to help artists record demos, the TEAC 144 was released in 1979.
 (TEAC is the parent company–Tascam, a subsidiary of TEAC, manufactured later models).

-The original 144 was outfitted with classic analogue VU meters (giving those nascent bedroom producers the illusion that they had finally hit the big time, mixing away in Electric Lady Studios).
-The Tascam MK414 brought the instant classic family of 4-track into the modern era, replacing the VU meters with a cutting edge LED display to monitor levels.
+The original 144 was outfitted with classic analogue VU meters (giving those nascent bedroom producers the illusion that they had finally made it to Electric Lady Studios) and brought the instant classic family of 4-track into the modern era, replacing the VU meters with a cutting edge LED monitoring display.

-It didn’t take long for this innovative piece of gear to make it in the big leagues.
-And probably the most famous success story of the Portastudio revolves around the suburban king of heartland rock, Bruce Springsteen.
+It didn’t take long for this innovative piece of gear to make it in the big leagues, with one of its most famous success stories revolving around the suburban king of heartland rock- Bruce Springsteen.

 “The Boss” famously recorded a demo for his 1982 album, Nebraska, on a 144 in his bedroom.
-As was tradition, he then took his demo to the E-Street Band, and they laid down a studio version of the album.
-However, the demo version (recorded on the Portastudio) was the version that was ultimately released due to the desolate and isolating sound Springsteen managed to capture as a one-man-band in the comfort of his own bedroom.
+As was tradition, he then took his demo to the E-Street Band, who laid down a studio version of the album.
+And even though the sound from E-Street was great, the Portastudio-recorded demo version was the version that was ultimately chosen to be released due to the desolate and isolating tone that Springsteen managed to capture as a one-man-band in his bedroom.

 The democratisation of recording has certainly crowned this piece of gear as the pinnacle of the DIY arsenal.
-Now a lot of people worry when they hear “DIY” and automatically start thinking, “here we go again with those damn lo-fi hipsters.”
-However, the Tascam provides a DIY sound that doesn’t exactly float into the realm of Sgt.
-Pepper-territory, but also doesn’t stoop so low as iPhone microphone-shitty.
-It’s warmth and rounded tones allow you to get away with peaking tracks in a way that would be recording-suicide through your modern-day DAW.
+A lot of people worry when they hear “DIY” and automatically start thinking, “here we go again with those damn lo-fi hipsters,” however, the Tascam provides a DIY sound that doesn’t stoop so low as to sound like it was recorded on an iPhone mic.
+Its warmth and rounded tones allow you to get away with peaking tracks in a way that would be recording suicide through your modern-day DAW.

 Not to mention, the Tascam 4-track offers an intuitive and tactile interface that gives the novice bedroom producer something to cut their teeth on, while simplifying the ever-chaotic process for the hardened studio veteran.

-So whether it’s your punk band’s first release, or a demo you plan to post to Universal (as if its 1985, I guess), the Tascam MK414 is a lost classic that you should definitely consider revisiting.
-Yes it’s a relic, though not a relic like that decrepit Ford Falcon you reckon you’ll really get around to fixing up, but rather a real, functional relic that produces wobbly, warm tones that perfectly encapsulate mediocrity–not quite rubbish, but it certainly wouldn’t make it to the pool room.
+So whether it’s your punk band’s first release, or a demo you plan to post to a label, the Tascam MK414 is a lost classic that you should definitely consider revisiting.
+Yes, it’s a relic, but not in the sense of that decrepit Ford Falcon you’ll never really get around to fixing up.
+Rather it’s a real, functional relic that produces wobbly, warm tones that perfectly encapsulate mediocrity–not quite rubbish, but it good enough to give it that lofi flare.